 - Q. While attending a seminar, I sat next to an employee of a UnitedHealth Group competitor.
 She started telling me about certain confidential projects that she is working on.
-What should I do with this information? - A. You should immediately report it to a member of the Legal Department assigned to your business segment without sharing the information with anyone at UnitedHealth Group.
-Do not discuss or share sensitive competitive information (for example, information relating to pricing or market share) with representatives of other companies or industry and trade associations. - Q. Two days ago, a representative of a competitor called me to discuss dividing certain sales territories to maximize revenues for my business segment and her employer.
+What should I do with this information? - A. You should immediately report it to a member of the Legal Department assigned to your business without sharing the information with anyone else at UnitedHealth Group.
+Do not discuss or share sensitive competitive information (for example, information relating to pricing or market share) with representatives of other companies or industry and trade associations. - Q. Two days ago, a representative of a competitor called me to discuss dividing certain sales territories to maximize revenues for my business and her employer.
 Does this activity raise any concerns? - A. This suggestion is likely a violation of the competition laws.
-Conversations like this should be avoided and reported to your Business Segment Legal Representative immediately. - Q. The business unit in which I work serves as a vendor for a number of health care companies.
-I received recently an inquiry about our services from a UnitedHealth Group competitor.
-Can I return the call? - A. There may be legitimate business reasons to communicate with a competitor, including where that competitor is also a customer for our products or services.
-If you are concerned that returning the call could restrain competition or otherwise violate the competition laws, you should speak in advance with your manager and Business Segment Legal Representative.
+Conversations like this should be avoided and reported to your business Legal Representative immediately. - Q. I work in OptumHealth and received a request from a colleague on my old team at UnitedHealthcare for some information related to reimbursement rates of other payers.
+May I provide the data since we are part of the same company? - A. Not without consulting your business Legal Representative or Compliance Officer.
+OptumHealth's provider businesses contract with competitors of UnitedHealthcare and may receive competitively-sensitive information, which must be protected, and sharing the data requested without review and approval by legal counsel could be a form of unfair competition.
+In certain situations, third party information may be shared between segments but there are critical facts necessary to make that legal determination.